goog/gpt-level/README.md

 # gpt-level
-define levels of GPT 2023
+define levels of GPT(LLM) like levels of driving automation

 | Level | Define | Example |